jipiboily/docs-1/docs/integrations/slack.rst

 - Go on https://api.slack.com/apps?new_app=1
 - Set the App Name to be "Gemnasium Enterprise", and then click on the "Create App" button.
 - You will need the Client ID and Client Secret in a moment.
 You can keep them around or go back to see them when you need them.
 - (optional) By default, there is no Gemnasium icon for the messages sent on Slack.
-If you want it, which we suggest, you can upload it on the "Basic Information" screen of the app you just created, in the "Display Information" section. `You can use this icon. </_static/img/gemnasium-icon.png>`_
+If you want it, which we suggest, you can upload it on the "Basic Information" screen of the app you just created, in the "Display Information" section. :download:`You can use this icon. <../_static/img/gemnasium-icon.png>`.
 - Go in the "OAuth & Permissions" section (in the left menu) and set the redirect URL to https://gemnasium.example.com/auth/auth/slack.com/webhook/callback

 Now, we need to configure Gemnasium Enterprise to use it: